SMS Drip Campaign: What Is It and How Do You Launch It

 What Should a Drip Campaign Include?

-The content of your drip campaign depends on the goals and objectives of the campaign and the interests and behavior of your target audience.
+The content of your drip campaign depends on the goals and objectives of the campaign and the interests and behaviors of your target audience.
+SMS drip campaign examples include:

 The first message of a drip campaign is usually a welcome or a thank you that introduces your brand and sets expectations for future communication.

-Educational content, such as blog posts or eBooks, provides value to your subscribers, especially if they address a user’s pain points.
+Educational content, such as blog posts or eBooks, provides value to your subscribers, especially if it addresses a user’s pain points.

-Customers are so used to promo offers that they may not even take an action any longer without one.
+Customers are so used to promo offers that they may not even take action without one.
 Offer discounts, free trials, or other promotions to incentivize purchases.

 Social proof in the form of customer testimonials or success stories can build trust and credibility with your audience.
 It shows them the effectiveness of your product or service in real cases.